js-org/js.org/README.md

 ---

-## Content Rules

-### No-Content Rules
+> [!IMPORTANT]
+> Please be aware that there are some rules that apply to website content hosted on JS.ORG subdomains:
+>
-**Websites must be *directly* related to the JavaScript ecosystem/community (such a NPM packages / JS tools)**
+> **Websites must be *directly* related to the JavaScript ecosystem/community (such as NPM packages / JS tools, not personal pages / portfolios)**
+>
-- No placeholder pages.
+> - No placeholder pages.
 Websites must contain substantive content relevant to their purpose.
-- No automatic redirects away from the **js.org** domain.
+> - No automatic redirects away from the **js.org** domain.
 Redirects must require user interaction.
-- No unrelated content.
+> - No unrelated content.
 Websites must stay focused on their intended topic or purpose.
-- No personal pages/portfolios
+>
+> _Additionally, please be aware of our full [Terms and Conditions](https://js.org/terms.html) for the JS.ORG service._

 ---